Career Opportunities

 Qualifications:

-• Current Basic Life Support (BLS) certification.
+• Current certification in Basic Life Support (BLS).

 • Gentle Persuasive Approach certificate preferred.